fabarea/vidi_frontend/README.rst

 		settings {
 			templates {

-				# Key "1" is already taken by the TS
+				# Key "1", "2" is already taken by this extension.
-				# Use key "2", "3" and following for your own templates
+				# Use key "10", "11" and following for your own templates to be safe.
-				2 {
+				10 {
 					title = Foo detail view
 					path = EXT:foo/Resources/Private/Templates/VidiFrontend/ShowFoo.html
 				}